A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 - Secret Access Key.
 Enter the AWS Secret Access Key for Sumo Logic to access the CloudWatch Source.
 (See Grant Access to Read CloudWatch Metrics for more information.)

 - Scan Interval.
-Use the default of 5 minutes, or enter the frequency Sumo Logic will scan your CloudWatch Sources for new data.
-To learn more about polling interval considerations, see AWS CloudWatch Polling Interval for Sources in this topic.
+Use the default of 5 minutes, or change this value to indicate how frequently Sumo Logic should poll the CloudWatch API.
+To learn more about polling interval considerations, see AWS CloudWatch Polling Interval in this topic below.

 - Click Save.